 It’s traditional to eat fish on Good Friday, but whether you observe this tradition or not, the Easter break is a great opportunity to embrace all things seafood.
 Seafood is high in protein and supplies an array of different vitamins and minerals like B12, iodine, phosphorus and selenium.
 (Ref 1) Plus, oily fish such as mackerel, sardines, salmon and trout, is packed with omega-3 fatty acids, which our bodies need to maintain a healthy heart.
 (Ref 10) What’s more – adding fish to your diet can help reduce your red meat intake and the saturated fat and salt that can come with it, which in turn, is good for your cholesterol levels and blood pressure.

-With many benefits for our health and the health of our planet, it’s no wonder health guidelines recommended we eat at least two portions (around 140g cooked fish) of fish a week, one of which should be oily.
+Health guidelines recommended we eat at least two portions (around 140g cooked fish) of fish a week, one of which should be oily.
 So why not try making a delicious smoked mackerel starter or even rustle up a fish dish to give people around the table as an alternative to lamb on Easter Sunday.
 Check out some of our Benecol® fish dishes, like lemon crusted salmon recipe, served with some spring greens.

 It’s that time of the year when the garden is emerging from its winter hibernation, and snowdrops are starting to appear.
 After months of hiding indoors, the Easter break is the perfect time to venture outside, and get gardening – perhaps mowing your lawn for the first time, cleaning out the greenhouse, or even planting pansies.
 Gardening actually counts towards your weekly exercise target of 150 minutes – provided it makes you feel warm and raises your heart rate.
-And heavy gardening, such as shovelling and digging, gives your muscles a good workout, so counts as a strength exercise.
+And heavy gardening, such as shoveling and digging, gives your muscles a good workout, so counts as a strength exercise.
 (Ref 11)

 Gardening is also a great calorie burner – the average British woman (weighing 11 stone (70.2kg)) can burn around 265 calories in one hour of gardening (Ref 12), which will also go some way in helping to offset any moments of overindulgence.
 So with heaps of benefits for your heart health, and mental wellbeing (Ref 13) – if the sun is shining what better incentive is there for you to get into the garden this Easter weekend, and start pulling up those weeds?
 An added bonus is that your garden will look neat and tidy, and summer ready, too.